-The Depositary's registered office address is at 250 Bishopsgate, London EC2M 4AA.
-The Depositary's head office address is 440 Strand, London WC2N 5LR.
-The office address which handles matters relating to the Company is set out in Appendix VII.
+The Depositary's registered office address is 250 Bishopsgate, London EC2M 4AA.
+The Depositary's head office address is 440 Strand, London WC2R 0QS.
+The address of its office which handles matters relating to the Company, is set out in Appendix VII.

-The principal business activity of the Depositary is the provision of trustee and depositary services.
+The Depositary's principal business is the provision of trustee and depositary services.

-The Depositary is established in the UK and is authorised and regulated by the FCA to act as a Depositary or a UK UCITS or a UK AIF.
+The Depositary is established in the UK and is authorised and regulated by the FCA to act as a depositary of a UK UCITS or a UK AIF.

-5.3.2 Duties of the Depositary
+Duties of the Depositary

-The Depositary is responsible for the safekeeping of all the Scheme Property, monitoring the cash flows of the Company, and must ensure that certain processes carried out by the ACD are performed in accordance with the applicable rules and scheme documents.
+The Depositary is responsible for the safekeeping of the Scheme Property, monitoring the cash flows of the Company, and must ensure that certain processes carried out by the ACD are performed in accordance with the applicable rules and scheme documents.

-5.3.3 Terms of Appointment:
+Terms of Appointment

-The appointment of the Depositary has been made under the terms of the Depositary Agreement between the Company, the ACD and the Depositary.
+The appointment of the Depositary has been made under the terms of the Depositary Agreement between the ACD, the Company and the Depositary.